denten-books/plain-text/1-chapter.md

 ![Universal Turing machine as an idea.
 "Nick Gardner's *Wireworld* multiplier, via a Turing machine."](images/turing-idea.png)

-At the very least, we must admit that such simulations cannot rest on turtles all the way down, unless that is, one believes that the universe itself is a type of a Turing machine [@deutsch_quantum_1985; @lloyd_ultimate_2000;
+At the very least, we must admit that such simulations cannot rest on the proverbial "turtles all the way down," unless that is, one believes that the universe itself is a type of a Turing machine [@deutsch_quantum_1985;
-@piccinini_computational_2007].
-At some point, the virtual world simulation meets the limitations of the physical world.
+@lloyd_ultimate_2000; @piccinini_computational_2007].
+At some point, the
+virtual world simulation meets the limitations of the physical world.
 Until physicists agree on the ultimate nature of the universe as computation (or not), we continue to assume that Turing simulations comprise second-order ideational constructs, floating on top of first-order physical mechanisms.
 In the case of *Wireworld* and *Minecraft* the simulation "runs" on personal computers.
 The physical capabilities of the bottom-most device limit the computation power of all *n+1* order Turing simulations.
-Consequently, the simulated UTM cannot outperform (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) the machine running the simulation.
-The bottom-most turtle may have its head in the clouds, but its feet rest firmly in the material world.
+Consequently, the simulated UTM cannot outperform (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) the machine executing the simulation.
+The bottom-most turtle may have its head in the clouds, but its feet rest firmly on the ground.

-The exact space where the symbolic meets the literal is difficult to identify definitively.
+The exact plane where the symbolic meets the literal is difficult to identify definitively.
 At some imperceptible point software disappears into hardware.
 Such ambiguity between hardware and software leads to some controversy in the critical literature, as evidenced by Lev Manovich's playful response to